bmaxdk/path-planning/README.md

 ## Rapidly Exploring Random Tree Method (RRT)
 Another commonly utilized sample-based path planning method is the ***randomly exploring random tree method (RRT)***.
 RRT differs from PRM in thatt it is single query planner.
 PRM spent its learning phase building up a representation of the entiree workspace and work with multiple query.
 However, RRT disregards tthe need for a comprehensive graph and build on a new for each individual query, taking into account the start and goal positions as it does so.
 It is more directed graph with a faster computation time.
 PRM is great for static environments, wheree you can reuse the graph, but certain environment change too quickly.
 RRT method serves these environments well.
 ![alt text][image51]

+ The methods follows start and end.
+RRT will be explicitly considered from the start.

+Then, build up a representation of the workspace.
+While the PRM build up a graph, RRT will build a tree.
+That is a type of graph where each node only has one parent.
+In a single query planner, only concered about getting from start to goal.
+![alt text][image52]

+The lack of lateral connections between seemingly neighboring nodes is less of a concern as see below.
+![alt text][image53]

+RRT will randomly generate a node, then find its closest neighbor.
+![alt text][image54]

+If the nodes whithin a certain distance, delta of the neighbor, then it can be connected directly if the local planner determine the edge to be collision-free.
+![alt text][image55]
+![alt text][image56]
+![alt text][image57]
+![alt text][image58]

+If a newly generated node is a far distance away from all other nodes, then the chance of the edge between the node and its nearest neighbor being collision-free is unlikely.
+In such a case, instead of connecting to the node, RRT will create a new node in the same direction but a distance delta away.
+Then it will check for collision and if it's in the clear, the node is added to the tree.
+![alt text][image59]
+![alt text][image60]
+![alt text][image61]

 Algorithm pseudocode for the RRT learning phase: